 J-Sei At the Movies showcases different genres of Japanese films followed by lively discussions.
 This past year, we had the rare opportunity to hear from Asian American television writers, cinematographers, and documentary filmmakers.

 Case Management is another crucial component to J-Sei's work.
 J-Sei's case managers assess senior needs and coordinate resources and care.
 Case managers provide intensive support and escort when needed and are especially important when no family members are in the area.
+This year our case managers worked with 98 seniors.

 Thank you so much for your support!